brefphp/dev-server/README.md

 This web server is meant for HTTP applications implemented without framework, using API Gateway as the router and PSR-15 controllers.

-It is also meant to be used with the [Bref Micro](https://github.com/brefphp/micro) framework.

 ## Installation

 ```bash